 Hybrid Adiabatic Process Cooling

-Similar to the simplicity of dry air coolers, adiabatic coolers circulate process water through copper tubing and large fans blow outside air across the fins cooling the process water.
+Similar to the simplicity of dry air coolers, adiabatic cooling systems circulate process water through copper tubing and large fans blow outside air across the fins cooling the process water.
 However, when ambient temperatures require additional cooling (typically in hottest months of the summer), adiabatic coolers are unique in their ability to pre-cool the air with a fine water spray prior to it being pulled over the copper cooling tubes.
 The water evaporates, lowering the air temperature and increasing the cooling of the systems at a much greater capacity than dry air coolers.

 Low Operating Costs

 In addition to using the least amount of water and energy, hybrid adiabatic cooling systems occupy a smaller footprint compared to dry-air coolers and require less maintenance than traditional cooling systems.
 The VIRGA systems come standard with copper tubing inside the coil bundles and naturally resists corrosion due to atmospheric exposure and chemicals often found in water.